victorBrylystyi/projectTemplate/readme.md

 # Usage

-For auto install and run production local server run:
+For auto install and run production local server use:

     npm run automatic